-Colon polyps are defined as small clusters of cells that form on the lining of one’s colon.
+Colon polyps as small clusters of cells that form on the lining of one’s colon.
 The good news is that most colon polyps are benign or non-cancerous and are generally considered harmless to those affected by them.
-The problem is that some colon polyps can develop into cancerous or neoplastic tumors which can be quite difficult to treat particularly in their later stages.
+The problem is that some colon polyps can develop into cancerous or neoplastic tumors, which can be quite difficult to treat, particularly in their later stages.

-Unless each polyp is excised and examined on its own, it’s pretty much impossible to know for sure “which” polyp might become dangerous later on vs which ones will remain harmless for the rest on one’s life.
-This is why, most life insurance companies will be unwilling to insure anyone with a traditional term or whole life insurance policy if they have been diagnosed with a colon poly and not have it removed immediately.
+Unless each polyp is excised and examined on its own, it’s pretty much impossible to know for sure “which” polyp might become dangerous later on vs. which ones will remain harmless for the rest on one’s life.
+This is why most life insurance companies will be unwilling to insure anyone with a traditional term or whole life insurance policy if they have been diagnosed with a colon polyp and not had it removed immediately.

 To make matters worse…

-Many individuals who suffer from Colon Polyps won’t actually experience any symptoms of their disease until later upon which their disease may have entered into more dangerous phases.
+Many individuals who suffer from Colon Polyps won’t experience any symptoms of their disease until later upon which their disease may have entered into more dangerous phases.
 This is most doctors will routinely advise anyone aged 50 to 75 years of age to get screened for colorectal cancer and for those who may have a family history of colon cancer to start their screening even earlier!

 You are experiencing any symptoms which could be related to having an existing colon polyp including:

 - Rectal bleeding,